zhenhua-zhang/code200HIV/README.md

-# qtlmapping
+qtlmapping
+===

 Introduction
 ---
-A wrapper of MatrixEQTL and some post-mapping scripts.
+A wrapper of `MatrixEQTL` and some post-mapping scripts.
 All the scripts are written to analyze the latent HIV reservoir in 200 HIV project.
 However, it should work for other dataset.

 Dependencies
 ---